On the VPS — generate a key just for rsync

 }

-The backend uses the same modular snippet structure as any standalone site — drop.conf for hidden files and backup patterns, wp_security.conf for WordPress-specific blocks, static_caching.conf for asset headers (without HSTS — the proxy owns that header), and php.conf for the PHP handler.
+The backend uses the same modular snippet structure as any standalone site — drop.conf for hidden files and backup patterns, wp.conf for WordPress-specific blocks, static.conf for asset headers (without HSTS — the proxy owns that header), and php.conf for the PHP handler.
 The only difference: the server listens exclusively on the Tailscale IP and localhost.
 It is not reachable from the public internet.
 The full WordPress security configuration is covered in the WordPress on Nginx guide.

 WordPress HTTPS awareness: Since the backend receives HTTP requests from the proxy, WordPress needs to know the original connection was HTTPS.
 Add this to wp-config.php: